Erol444/midjourney-discord-bridge/readme.md

     mj.close()

     // Functions for calling for variations, zoom-outs, rerolls, and X4 upscales are also available.
-    // See the JSDoc for more information.
+    // See the JSDoc in index.js for more information.
 }

 main();